HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 1. Assemble the source
 2. Link the objects
-3. Create the header and pad the ROM for size
+3. Create a valid header and pad the ROM for size

 I use Make to automate these tasks, and I keep my sources organized as shown below: